PSGE admin 08/10/2024

 Regenerative Ecosystem Architecture: From cradle to cradle

 Pollution and biodiversity loss are two crises we must combat now.
 Creating a regenerative economy, raising awareness, and securing funds for global actions that add value to our common good are crucial to the Earth System.
-Healthy oceans, increased forestation, and ecosystem restoration are fundamental for our life.
+Healthy oceans, soil and water, increased forestation, and ecosystem restoration are fundamental for our life.
 The challenge we face is not individual but collective and systemic.
-In fact, ecosystems that restore, renew or revitalize their own sources of energy and materials help our planet thrive, but this requires a scale of change that demands full commitment and global cooperation.
+In fact, ecosystems that restore, renew or revitalize their own sources of energy and materials help our planet thrive, but this requires a scale of change that demands full commitment and regional and global cooperation.

 Professional Explorer, Speaker, and Author